-This includes terrorist events or disasters linked to illegal activity resulting in community trauma or disruption.
-The psychological consequences related to these events tend to be more pronounced than for disasters stemming from natural or technological hazards
+Human-caused incidents may include terrorist events or disasters linked to illegal activity (such as a shooting, armed assault, biological or chemical attack, cyberattack against data or infrastructure) resulting in community trauma or disruption.
+The psychological consequences related to these events tend to be more pronounced than for disasters stemming from natural or technological hazards.